rootstrap/blog/content/Data Quality - Anthony Figueroa.md

 This article outlines a mental framework to organize our work around Data Quality.
 Referencing the well-known DIKW Pyramid, data quality is the enabler that allows us to take raw data and use it to generate information, starting from raw data.

-This article is the second in a four-part series on data analysis, so if you haven't checked out the previous article on the DIKW Pyramid, I'd recommend starting there.
+This article is the second in a five-part series on data analysis, so if you haven't checked out the previous article on the DIKW Pyramid, I'd recommend starting there.
 In this piece, we'll go over a few common scenarios, review some theory, and finally outline some advice for anyone facing this increasingly common issue.

 ### Why?